muditbhargava66/High-Frequency-Trading-FPGA-System/README.md

    git clone https://github.com/muditbhargava66/High-Frequency-Trading-FPGA-System.git
    ```
 2. Open Xilinx Vivado and create a new project.
-3. Add the source files from the `src` directory to the project.
+3. Add the source files from the `sources_1/new` directory to the project.
-4. Add the constraint files from the `constraints` directory to the project.
+4. Add the constraint file `timing_constraints.xdc` from the `constrs_1/new` directory to the project.
 5. Set the target FPGA device and configure the project settings accordingly.

 ## Usage
 1. Customize the parameters and configuration settings in the top-level module (`top_level.v`) to match your specific requirements.
 2. Modify the custom IP core (`custom_ip_core.v`) to implement your desired processing logic.
-3. Update the testbench files in the `testbench` directory to verify the functionality of the system.
+3. Update the risk management module (`risk_management.v`) with your specific risk limits and monitoring rules.
-4. Run the simulation and verify the results.
+4. Verify the functionality of the system using the provided testbenches.
-5. Synthesize and implement the design using Xilinx Vivado.
+5. Run synthesis and implementation to generate the bitstream.
-6. Generate the bitstream and program the FPGA.
+6. Program the FPGA with the generated bitstream.
 7. Integrate the FPGA system with your trading infrastructure and market data feed.

 ## Testing

+### Testbench Hierarchy
 The repository includes a comprehensive testbench environment to verify the functionality of the High-Frequency Trading FPGA System.
-The testbench files are located in the `testbench` directory.
+The testbench hierarchy is as follows:

+- `tb_order_matching_engine.v`: Testbench for the order matching engine module.
+- `tb_tcp_ip_stack.v`: Testbench for the TCP/IP stack module.
+- `tb_custom_ip_core.v`: Testbench for the custom IP core module.
+- `tb_risk_management.v`: Testbench for the risk management module.
+- `tb_top_level.v`: Top-level testbench for the entire system.

+### Running Tests
 To run the tests:
 1. Open the testbench files in Xilinx Vivado.
 2. Set up the simulation environment and configure the test parameters.
 3. Run the simulation and observe the results.
 4. Verify that the system behaves as expected and meets the specified requirements.

 ## Synthesis and Implementation

-To synthesize and implement the High-Frequency Trading FPGA System:
-1. Open the project in Xilinx Vivado.
-2. Run the synthesis process and review the synthesis report.
-3. Perform the implementation steps, including placement and routing.
-4. Verify the timing and resource utilization reports.
-5. Generate the bitstream for programming the FPGA.
+### Resource Utilization
+After running synthesis and implementation, review the resource utilization report to ensure that the design fits within the available FPGA resources.
+Optimize the design if necessary to meet the resource constraints.

+### Timing Analysis
+Analyze the timing reports generated by Vivado to verify that the design meets the required timing constraints.
+Pay attention to the worst negative slack (WNS) and total negative slack (TNS) values.
+Ensure that there are no timing violations.

+If timing violations are present, review the critical paths and optimize the design accordingly.
+Consider pipelining, register balancing, and other optimization techniques to improve timing performance.

 ## Deployment
 To deploy the High-Frequency Trading FPGA System: